mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Crime trial

 As these records are generated to furnish interested persons with information pertaining to the court’s legal processes, members of the public may obtain or view these records upon request.
-However, the right of public access to criminal court records is not absolute in Mississippi.
+However, some exemptions exist.
 Where a record is sealed or deemed confidential by the court, access to that record is restricted and requestors will be required to meet specific eligibility requirements in order to obtain the record.

 Understanding Mississippi’s Criminal Court System